Configuration Reference

 |---|---|---|

-enabled | false | Enable worktree support for new sessions |
+enabled | false | Auto-enable worktree creation for new TUI sessions |

 path_template | ../{repo-name}-worktrees/{branch} | Path template for worktrees in regular repos |